 Kevin joined Watsi on April 14th, 2013.
-Two years ago, Kevin became the 3282nd member to automatically support a new Watsi patient every month.
-Since then, 2,674 more people have become monthly donors!
-Kevin's most recent donation traveled 8,500 miles to support Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.
+Five years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 8,300 miles to support Thiri, a 9-year-old girl from Burma, to fund eye surgery.

 Kevin has funded healthcare for 87 patients in 11 countries.